PPpro/creator-docs/en/components/editbox.md

 |Component| Script component name.
 |Handler| Assign a callback function which will be triggered before user starting to input text.

+Description: This event would be fired when users touch the EditBox.

 ### Text Changed Event

 | Property |   Function Explanation